eXist-db/public-repo/README.md

 - Allows administrators to log in, upload new packages, and refresh the package metadata
 - Allows administrators to log in and see some download statistics

 Other eXist-db clients can browse available packages via Dashboard > Package Manager.
-By default, eXist-db's Dashboard > Package Manager is configured to access the eXist-db Expath Package Registry at https://exist-db.org/exist/apps/public-repo.
+By default, eXist-db's Dashboard > Package Manager is configured to access the eXist-db EXpath Package Registry at https://exist-db.org/exist/apps/public-repo.

 # Installation